 Protecting Your Privacy

-Serving your needs requires us to collect, maintain and use certain personal and financial information about you and your account history.
+Serving your financial needs requires us to collect, maintain and use certain personal and financial information about you and your account history.
 Protecting this private information remains our highest priority.
-Crestmark’s Privacy Statement outlines our procedures and our pledge to constantly protect the information you have entrusted to us.
-Please read it carefully to understand our policy.
+Our Privacy Statement outlines our procedures and our pledge to constantly protect the information you have entrusted to us.
+Our California Privacy Statement specifically addresses those privacy requirements outlined in the California Consumer Privacy Act (CCPA) that are exclusive to California Residents.
+Also defined in the CCPA is California Residents’ right to know the categories of personal information collected and how they will be used; for a detailed outline of collection please see our Notice at Collection Statement.

 Security Practices to Protect Your Information